EddWer/rhs/README.md

 Bug #3: Hat icon and text in lower right of screen was not aligning correctly with eachother.
 Corrected this by making them list items instead.

+<strong>Validator Testing</strong>

+* HTML - 5 errors found, all relating to the footer icon and order text.
+Correcting these errors makes the code not work as intended, hence why these errors are still present.
+Validated via: https://validator.w3.org/nu/

+* CSS - No errors found when validating via: https://jigsaw.w3.org/css-validator/validator

+## Deployment

+Project was deployed to GitHub pages.
+The steps to deploy are as follows:
+* In the GitHub repository, navigate to the Settings tab
+* From the source section drop-down menu, select the Main Branch
+* Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+After site was deployed, it was changed a total of 10 times, with this entry being the 11th.
+Project is now complete.

 ## Credits

 Image used for favicon: https://pixabay.com/vectors/bowler-hat-vintage-retro-man-954627/

 Image used in header: https://www.brewingwithbriess.com/wp-content/uploads/2020/03/Seltzer_Header-Photo_Cleaned.jpg

+Image used on Home page: https://www.rawpixel.com/create/design/01HV3K9J2R58Q4921ZWWSBQYDE?path=topic-8299

+Image used on About Us page: https://unsplash.com/photos/people-holding-clear-drinking-glasses-0_ANUVluyss

+Image used on Take Our Poll page: https://unsplash.com/photos/six-clear-glass-mason-jars-filled-with-juice-on-black-table-jcLcWL8D7AQ

 Hat in logo found here: https://icons8.com/icons/set/hat